yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 :ref:`VORONOI package <PKG-VORONOI>` is installed, otherwise the fix will not be compiled.

-A valid voronoi command which returns neighboring atoms must be used and referenced with the *voro* keyword.
+The voronoi command specified by *voro* must return neighboring atoms.

 When this fix is used with a :doc:`hybrid pair style <pair_hybrid>` system, only swaps between atom types of the same sub-style (or